 Be there a day or two before normal discharge dates to stay top of mind.
 Keep their patients’ needs in mind when talking to your caregivers, schedulers, and trainers.

-#5: Invest in your employees’ education
+#5: Support your employees’ education

 When you truly care about your employees, your retention rates will reflect those efforts.
 A recent survey from Care Academy showed that caregivers want an employer that will support them.
 94% of caregivers consider this as a factor when evaluating a job offer.